 Linda Ohashi, M.Ed, Cert.
 ConRes, is an adult educator, family mediator, coach and restorative justice facilitator with over 20 years of experience in adult education.
 She is a strong proponent of healthy, engaged communities and works with a number of organizations to promote opportunity and change.
 As a coach at the JI campus in New Westminster, she feels privileged to work and learn alongside outstanding faculty and students.

-Kerry Palmer, Cert.
-ConRes., Cert.
-Restorative Practices, Cert.
-Family Med., is a Metis citizen from the Red River area of Manitoba.
-For the past 21 years Kerry has operated his consultant business, Integrative Mediation Services.
-His focus is in the areas of conflict resolution, mediation, facilitation, training, workplace assessment, team support and executive coaching.
-Kerry is an instructor at Justice Institute of BC in the Conflict Resolution and Aboriginal Leadership Programs and has been part of the JI faculty for over 20 years.
-Kerry has certificates from the Justice Institute of BC in Conflict Resolution, Family Mediation and a specialization in Restorative Practices, as well as a diploma from VCC in Adult Education.
-Kerry had worked as a mediator the areas of Child Protection and family for 14 years and is currently a mediator for the BC Public Service Agency.
-Kerry also works as a Respectful Workplace Advisor for a number of Provincial Crown Corporations in B.C.
-In this role he provides Respectful Workplace training, mediation, team facilitation and workplace assessments.
+Kerry Palmer, is a Metis citizen from the Red River Valley of Manitoba.
+For the past 23 years Kerry has operated his consulting business, Integrative Mediation Services.
+His focus is in the areas of conflict resolution, mediation, facilitation, training, workplace improvement processes, team support, and executive coaching.
+Kerry is an instructor at Justice Institute of BC in the Conflict Resolution program, and for a time in the Aboriginal Leadership Program.
+He has been part of the JI faculty for the past 21 years.
+Kerry’s work has taken him to various First Nations communities and organizations.
+Here he has provided training, facilitation, circle work, and mediation services to chief and council, band offices, employees, and community members.
+Kerry has certificates from the Justice Institute of BC in Conflict Resolution, Family Mediation, and a specialization in Restorative Practices.
+Kerry also has a diploma from VCC in Adult Education.
+Kerry had worked as a mediator in the area of Child Protection for 15 years and family mediation for 12 years.
+Currently Kerry works as a mediator/coach for the BC Public Service Agency.
+Kerry also works as a respectful workplace advisor for several Provincial Crown Corporations in B.C.
+In this role he provides respectful workplace training, mediation, team facilitation, workplace improvement processes along with coaching.

 Pete Sperling, B.A., Cert.
 ConRes., Cert.
 Family Med (Family Mediation Canada), discovered the field of conflict resolution in 2008 after returning to Canada from living abroad in Australia, West Africa and Taiwan.
 He had a small private practice as a coach, facilitator and private mediator before joining the BC public service in 2012 as a full-time family mediator.
 He currently manages a team of family mediators at one of the provinces three Justice Access Centres.

-Julia Szucs, BSc, Cert.
-ConRes, IFS Level One specializes in leadership development, team facilitation and conflict resolution.
-Holding a Bachelor or Science from the University of Guelph, a Certificate of Conflict Resolution from Justice Institute of British Columbia, and Level One Internal Family Systems (IFS) Therapy training, Julia has solid groundings in communication skills, mediation, empathic enquiry and group process facilitation.
-Julia’s diverse background includes environmental policy development, documentary film production and communication skills training.
-She has led wilderness expeditions for the National Outdoor Leadership School, worked with high school students on traveling field studies and facilitated group processes in boardrooms and classrooms.
-She is particularly drawn to facilitating experiential learning opportunities that build self-awareness, contribute to personal growth and bolster successful team performance.
-Julia is currently coaching great teams of students at Royal Roads University.
+Julia Szucs, BSc, CEC, ACC, Cert.
+ConRes, IFS Level One, specializes in team coaching, group process facilitation and conflict communication skills development.
+Julia’s diverse background includes work in environmental policy, documentary film production and outdoor leadership training.
+She has led expeditions for the National Outdoor Leadership School, worked with students on traveling field studies and facilitated group processes in public and corporate boardrooms and higher education institutions.
+She is particularly drawn to facilitating experiential learning opportunities that build self-awareness, support reflective practice, contribute to personal growth, and bolster successful team performance.
+Julia coaches and facilitates graduate academic teamwork at Royal Roads University.